 Obviously, our current rocket technology is incapable of providing the speed needed to make interstellar travel realistic.
 Matter/anti-matter engines might provide the power to accelerate near the speed of light.
 However, there is no way to contain or generate large amounts of anti-matter.
 The only way that we have produced anti-matter is through extremely large (miles across) particle accelerators.
 However, the meager few anti-matter particles generated are rapidly destroyed through interactions with ordinary matter.
 Nuclear power would provide a long-lived fuel supply for interstellar travel.
 Even so, such fuel would last only tens of years before being spent.
 Fusion power is yet to be harnessed, but, likewise, fuel would eventually run out.
 According to Frank Drake, "To send a spacecraft the size of a small airliner at one-tenth the speed of light requires as much energy as the US now produces in more than a hundred years."3 In fact, the minimum amount of fuel required for such a spacecraft is 100 tons (assuming that a fusion reactor converts mass into kinetic energy at 100% efficiency).4 This does not sound practical to me!

 Assuming that fuel and propulsion problems could be eventually solved, there are other, more serious, problems to contend with.
 Traveling near the speed of light is no simple problem.
 Running into small particles (like the size of a grain of sand) would punch major holes in any spacecraft, due to the high speed of impact.
 According to Frank Drake, "At relativistic speeds, even a collision with a particle of a few grams results in something close in energy to a nuclear bomb blast.
 Not good news for the space travelers."3 A major biological problem seldom mentioned in the press is the blue shifting of the light from ordinary stars when traveling near the speed of light.
 The Doppler effect of traveling at such speeds would blue shift ordinary visible light all the way to the wavelength of gamma and x-rays.
 Shielding gamma rays is next to impossible (they can even travel through many feet of solid metal).
 When they do strike matter (like space traveler's bodies), the results are devastating.
-This problem alone might restrict the speed of space travel to a small fraction of the speed of light.
+This problem alone might restrict the speed of space travel to a fraction of the speed of light.

 Other significant problems would be involved in trying to keep biological organisms alive for many years of space travel.
 The lack of gravity would likely be fatal within a couple years (determined from the effects of prolonged weightlessness among the astronauts of the Space Station).
 Generating gravity would be possible through spinning, but might severely restrict the design of propulsion systems.
 In addition, it would be impossible to carry enough food and water for such a trip.
 Two solutions are possible - though not within the technology that we currently possess.
 One solution is to recycle all carbon and water.
 This process would have to involve capturing all biological waste (and dead bodies) and converting it back into food and water (doesn't sound appetizing, does it?).
 The idea of making a self-contained bio-habitat is appealing, but impractical, due to the large amount of space required.
 A recent attempt to do this on earth was a miserable failure, since the designers failed to provide enough space to support all members of the small crew.
 A second possible solution to the food problem would be to put the travelers into suspended animation.
 Currently, we have no idea how to do this, and it does not seem possible to do so.